shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 ## Setting up the Phantom wallet

 1. Install phantom wallet chrome extension
-2. add some SOL to the wallet.
+2. Add some SOL to the wallet.

 ## Connecting the application to a Phantom Wallet